• Skip to primary navigation

 Many visitors traveling to Italy make the mistake of skipping Naples and heading straight to the Amalfi coast.
-They’ve been frightened away by stories of trash-filled streets and pickpockets.
+I think that’s a huge mistake because Naples is unlike any other city in Italy, and it’s definitely worth exploring.

-If you use common sense and do a little research ahead of time, Naples is a perfectly safe place to visit, well worth the short one hour train ride from Rome.
+Unfortunately Naples has a bad reputation as a dangerous place, but if you use common sense and do a little research ahead of time, Naples is a perfectly safe place to visit.

 The historic center of Naples has been designated a UNESCO World Heritage Site, and there are tons of fountains, churches, and sculptures to see as you make your way through the city.